redecentralize/alternative-internet/README.md

 * [SubToMe](http://subtome.com) is a universal follow button.
 It decouples the publishing platform and the subscribing platform so that it's as easy to follow someone's RSS/Atom feed than it is to follow them on Twitter or Google+!

-* [Syme](https://getsyme.com) is an experimental project that aims at bringing more privacy and security to online communication through end-to-end encryption.
-Syme's zero-knowledge key infrastructure enables persistent multiparty communication and secure key exchanges on minimally trusted servers and relays.

 * [SyncNet](http://jack.minardi.org/software/syncnet-a-decentralized-web-browser/) is a decentralized web browser built on top of BitTorrent Sync and (soon) Colored Coins for name resolution.
 Every time you access a site, you store all of its contents on your machine.
 The next user to request the site can get the contents from both your machine and the original server.
 As more people access a page, it becomes available from more machines, reducing the load on the original server.

 * [Syncthing](http://syncthing.net/) replaces Dropbox and BitTorrent Sync with something open, trustworthy and decentralized.
 Your data is your data alone and you deserve to choose where it is stored, if it is shared with some third party and how it's transmitted over the Internet.